What is Social Listening?

 • Analytics for online conversation analysis

-• Vizia for data visualization
+• Vizia for data visualisation

 • Audiences for a better understanding of the target group